-For the more adventurous types, you can set off down the river in a ring raft.
-This is an extra cost per person and is great fun.
-They equip you with a large inflatable ring with handles and a paddle.
-Ensure you wear something you don't mind getting wet.
-With the longer route there is also an option to have a mud bath at the end so bear this in mind!
+For the more adventurous, you can set off down the river in a ring raft.
+This is an extra cost per person and great fun.
+You'll be equipped with an inflatable ring with handles and a paddle - wear something you don't mind getting wet.

-- Sensible submersible shoes with grip -sea shoes are ideal (though you can hire slip on jelly shoes for a small fee)
+- Sensible submersible shoes with grip (sea shoes are ideal; jelly shoes can be hired)

 - Clothes you don't mind getting wet